HonorioTaveras/cryptocurrency-charting-tool/README.md

 $ npm i
 ```

-After all dependencies are installed, run the following commands to start the server and the react development enviornment:
+After all dependencies are installed, run the following commands in two seperate terminal windows to start the server and the react development enviornment:

 ```
 $ npm run start